pkouris/abtextsum/README.md

 **Setting parameters and paths**<br/>
-The values of hyperparameters should be specified in the file _parameters.py_, while the paths of the corresponding files should be set in the file _path.py_, Additionally, a file with word embeddings (e.g. _word2vec_) is required where its file path and the dimension of the vectors (e.g. 300) should be specified in the files _paths.py_ and _parameters.py_, respectively.<br/><br/>
+The values of hyperparameters should be specified in the file _parameters.py_, while the paths of the corresponding files should be set in the file _paths.py_, Additionally, a file with word embeddings (e.g. _word2vec_) is required where its file path and the dimension of the vectors (e.g. 300) should be specified in the files _paths.py_ and _parameters.py_, respectively.<br/><br/>

 The project was developed in python 3.5 and the required python packages are included in the file _requirements.txt_.